The Role of the Latinx Community in Higher Education

 How to Support Marginalized Communities Within IT Departments

 To be successful in higher ed IT, it is critical to understand and acknowledge your organizational ethics and practices — to understand the culture that you are a part so you can own it and make it better.
-The tension here is that if you have been successful within the predominant culture, you most likely do not want it to change.
+The tension here is that if you have been very successful within the predominant culture, you most likely do not want it to change.

 I believe that true leadership includes embracing this uncomfortable change, even if you previously benefited from the status quo, to raise the collective good.
 So what can university IT leaders do to support marginalized communities within their IT departments?

 Build mentorship activities into the job descriptions for C-suite leaders and recruitment.
 Establish mentoring as a serious, funded program with structure, metrics and outcomes.
 Provide periodic benchmarking assessments to ascertain if the program is working and decide what might be needed.

 Invest in Recruitment and Support for Underserved Groups

-Recruiting is another important tool to support underserved groups and is the most important activity we undertake as leaders.
+Recruiting is another important tool to support underserved groups and is the most important activity that we undertake as leaders.
 Yes, it’s expensive and time-consuming to do it right, but it is so worth it.

-When conducting candidate interviews, share questions in advance.
-Interviews can be performative; remove that possibility by enabling your candidates to be thoughtful and prepared.
+When conducting candidate interviews, share questions with the candidates in advance.
+Interviews can be performative; remove that possibility by enabling all of your candidates to be thoughtful and prepared.
 Their preparation says a lot about them too.

-Employee resource groups are great ways for underrepresented staff to create community and a shared experience.
+Employee resource groups are one of the best ways for underrepresented staff to create community and a shared experience.
 ERGs have been around for a long time in the corporate world, with mixed success.
 Often, they are touted as a “perk” for prospective candidates from underrepresented groups.
-Ideally, ERGs should be used to create strong professional networks and pave the way for discussions about workplace obstacles.
+Ideally, ERGs are used to create strong professional networks and pave the way for open discussions about workplace obstacles for underrepresented staff.

 ERGs can be powerful change agents, but to be effective, they need the support and ear of an executive sponsor.
 Leaders need to fund ERGs, support them, listen to them and publicly acknowledge the work of their members.

-Strong ERGs can provide best practices for recruitment, promote professional development among underrepresented staff and help create a more inclusive and aware organization.
+Eventually, strong ERGs can provide best practices for recruitment, promote professional development among underrepresented staff, and help create a more inclusive and aware organization.